KaioHSG/youtube-adblock-block/README.md

 Add `https://raw.githubusercontent.com/KaioHSG/youtube-anti-block/main/youtube-anti-block.text` as a filter in any ad block.

-Or in the [uBlock Origin](https://ublockorigin.com/) dashboard, import the `youtube-anti-block.text` filter.
+Or, import the `youtube-anti-block.text` file.

 ## Note